Ballo-02/DAB-FM-HackRF-Transmit/README.md

 ### `src/temp`
 Holds the most recentley run configerations scripts with the hard coded HackRf One values in

+### `src/values.txt`
+Holds a list of configerable values which can be run with -v parameter

 ### `src/launch.sh`
 This is created when running and deleted once the main.py script is killed.
 This bash script launches the xterminals at once with the chosen configeration